cplAloysius/Aloysius_Room_Automation/README.md

 I first used an RF receiver to read the signals of the remote to learn the code for turning the light switch on and off.

-Next, I soldered an RF transmitter onto the ESP8266 so that it can mimic those signals and control the light switch throgh the webserver
+Next, I soldered an RF transmitter onto the ESP8266 so that it can mimic those signals and control the light switch through the webserver

 <img src="https://github.com/cplAloysius/Aloysius_Room_Automation/blob/main/images/f147612b-6699-4d05-a9d3-0bbe03ce8bdc.jpg" width="300">